 The current RZ KSK pair MUST therefore be an RSA key pair with a modulus size of 2048 bits.
-Key generation and selection of key parameters for the RZ KSK or any other key for which the confidentiality of the RZ KSK depends MUST be in compliance with FIPS 140-2.
+Key generation and selection of key parameters for the RZ KSK or any other key for which the confidentiality of the RZ KSK depends MUST be in compliance with FIPS 140-2 or FIPS 140-3.